-Ryan Murphy is an Emmy®, Golden Globe®, Tony® and Peabody Award-winning screenwriter, producer and director.
-He created the cult-favorite series Popular and the groundbreaking television drama Nip/Tuck, which won the Golden Globe for Best Television Series in 2005 and ran for six seasons.
-He also created the Emmy and Golden Globe Award-winning series Glee; Emmy and Golden Globe Award-winning anthology series American Horror Story and American Crime Story and Emmy-winning anthology series FEUD; Scream Queens; and 9-1-1.
+Ryan Murphy is an Emmy®, Golden Globe®, Tony Award® and Peabody Award-winning screenwriter, producer and director.
+He created the cult-favorite series Popular, Golden Globe-winning television drama Nip/Tuck, Emmy and Golden Globe Award-winning series Glee, Emmy and Golden Globe Award-winning anthology series American Horror Story and American Crime Story, Emmy-winning anthology series FEUD, Pose, Scream Queens and 9-1-1.

-On stage, he recently produced the Tony® Award-winning Broadway hit The Boys in the Band, starring Jim Parsons, Zachary Quinto and Matt Bomer.
+On stage, he produced the Tony Award-winning Broadway hit The Boys in the Band, starring Jim Parsons, Zachary Quinto and Matt Bomer.

-In 2018, he received a star on the Hollywood Walk of Fame and in 2019, he was selected as a ‘Titan’ for the Time Magazine’s annual 100 Most Influential People list.
+In 2018, he received a star on the Hollywood Walk of Fame and in 2019, he was selected as a “Titan” for TIME’s annual 100 Most Influential People list.